Oxito’s elegant website is in French. Although it looks like it can be switched into English, this seems to apply only to the home page.

 Pricing and Support

-Oxito’s three shared hosting plans – Simplicity, Liberty, and Serenity – vary in terms of storage space and the number of hosted sites, databases, and email accounts.
+Oxito offers three shared hosting plans – Simplicity, Liberty, and Serenity – which differ in terms of storage space and the number of hosted sites, databases, and email accounts.

 For a small website or a personal blog, the Simplicity plan comes with 10 GB web space, 1 database, 1 domain name, and 5 POP/IMAP mailboxes.
 If you need more resources, the Liberty plan provides 25 GB storage, 5 domain names, 5 databases, and 10 email accounts.
 If that’s still not enough, you can go for the Serenity plan that gives you 100 GB disk space, unlimited websites, unlimited databases, and 20 mailboxes.